sniklaus/teaching-vision/README.md

 # teaching-vision
-This project provides the exercises for my computer vision class in which the students are ought to solve various tasks that are closely related to the course material.
+This project provides the exercises for my visual computing class in which the students are ought to solve various tasks that are closely related to the course material.

 ## setup
 I highly recommend using Anaconda with Python 3 to do the exercises.
 You can obtain the version that I will be using by executing the following commands.
 Feel free to use other environments as well.
 However, the recommended environment is what will be used for grading.
 Furthermore, while you are encouraged to use your own machine, please note that I am unable to provide individual support.